kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/02-compute-resources.md

     ./delete-virtual-machines.sh
     ````

 1. Clean stale DHCP leases.
-Multipass does not do this automatically and if you do not do it yourself you will eventially run out of IP addresses on the multipass VM network.
+Multipass does not do this automatically and if you do not do it yourself you will eventually run out of IP addresses on the multipass VM network.

     1. Edit the following